Abu Dhabi's IHC to invest Rs 3,200 crore in Adani Enterprises FPO

 International Holding Company (IHC), the diversified Abu Dhabi-based conglomerate, on Monday said it would be investing $400 million (Rs 3,200 crore) into the Adani Enterprises' Rs 20,000-crore follow-on public offer (FPO) through its subsidiary Green Transmission Investment Holding RSC.
 IHC has subscribed to 16 per cent of Adani Enterprises' $2.5 billion FPO.
 This would be IHC's first investment of the year, the conglomerate said.

 The IHC announcement has come amid a muted response to India's largest ever FPO.
-The FPO has received a total bids of 13,98,516 shares so far on Day 2 against the offer size of 4,55,06,791 shares.
+The FPO received a total bids of 13,98,516 shares so far on Day 2, which is a mere 3 per cent of the offer size of 4,55,06,791 shares.
 The issue is scheduled to conclude on Tuesday.
-Marketmen tracking the FPO said the issue can sail through if the offer gets at least 90 per cent bids.
+Marketmen tracking the FPO said the issue can still sails through if the offer gets at least 90 per cent bids.
+The Adani group flagship is banking upon institutional and long-term strategic investors for the issue to get required subscription.
+It already raised Rs 5,985 crore by allotting shares to anchor investors.

 IHC said it continues to scale and diversify its investments locally and internationally, focusing on Europe, Africa, Asia, and South America Markets in 2023.